aknobloch/Zeroth-Person/README.md

 The video is then exported in a SBS format ready for viewing through a Google Cardboard, ViewMaster VR or other similar phone-enabled VR consumption device.

-This project was cut short, and while it is mostly functional there are a few bugs and functional requirements that need to be addressed.
+This project was cut short due to the semester ending, and while it is mostly functional there are a few bugs and functional requirements that need to be addressed.
 These are noted in the Issues section.